Brishawon/WHSTechNotes/journal.md

 the reason why you should do these thing is how it can get you money for a community. if you play like skech is you create anything you want. a site that you like to see is a site that you want to make in reality.

+# September 15, 2025

+Ai could make mistake over something it is good because it uses google in an exact way it can pull up evidence and other stuff it can make any thing for you but make sure dont make the wrong mistake for ai to be better it needed to get inprove more